 You will likely have cramping right after your procedure.
 Cramping may last for a few days.
 To help yourself feel better:

+- Get back rubs from your support person

-- Put a hot water bottle or heating pad on your belly - Stand in a warm shower
+- Put a hot water bottle or heading pad on your belly

+- Stand in a warm shower